guru-bharadwaj20/Basic_WebDev_Collection/README.md

 ## 📌 Disclaimer

-These projects were created by me for educational and portfolio purposes.
-Assets and design inspirations are credited to their respective platforms.
+These projects were created by me for educational and portfolio purposes. **Cloning or claiming this repository or its contents as your own is strictly prohibited.** Assets and design inspirations are credited to their respective platforms.